oracle-livelabs/em-omc/logging-analytics/E2E-observability/end-to-end-observability-livelab/lab-01-quickstart-deploy/lab-01-quickstart-deploy.md

-# Lab 1: QuickStart Deployment
+# Lab 1: OCTO APM Demo Quickstart Deployment

 ## Introduction

-In this lab, you deploy the OCI-DEMO foundation, application platform, control plane, Enterprise CRM Portal, and OCTO Drone Shop.
-This gives the rest of the workshop a live application path that can generate traces, logs, metrics, WAF events, database activity, and agent telemetry.
+In this lab, you deploy OCTO APM Demo from `adibirzu/octo-observability-demo`.
+The platform gives the rest of the workshop a live drone retail path that can generate browser telemetry, FastAPI spans, Spring Boot payment spans, structured logs, custom metrics, WAF events, Oracle ATP activity, and AI Studio telemetry.

 Estimated Time: 70 minutes